• Skip to primary navigation

 Sacred Fig Trees

-There are 2 prominent sacred fig trees in the Pattaya area, one on Soi Rompho in Jomtien, and one known simply as “the tree” in Naklua (see photo below).
-Learning a little about Thailand’s sacred fig trees will give you a valuable insight into Thailand’s cultural, spiritual and religious history.
+There are two prominent sacred fig trees in the Pattaya area, one on Soi Rompho in Jomtien, and one known simply as “the tree” in Naklua (see photo below).
 Some noteworthy points about the sacred fig trees: Buddha found enlightenment while sitting under a sacred fig tree, Thais believe spirits reside in the tree, broken Buddhist, Hindu and Royal artifacts are placed underneath them for safe-keeping.
 Spend a few minutes regarding these trees, especially the one in Jomtien you will witness the bizarre act of motorists beeping their horn to acknowledge and pay respect to the spirits as they approach the tree.

 Thailand's Sacred Fig Tree (Fucus Religiosa)